 Click through for a more extensive comparison chart to see how great a deal you are getting.
 Please note the duty-free discount does not apply to sales items.

-This is an exciting time in the terms of Belize flight options.
-Early airstrip completion and a new international flight option will help you enjoy jet-setting in style with a Mexico – Belize hook up.
-When it comes to vacations a taste of two great countries is better than one.
+This is an exciting time in terms of Belize flight options.
+Early airstrip completion will help you enjoy jet-setting in style.

 Caye Caulker Runway Repair